IgniteUI/igniteui-docfx/en/components/drop_down.md

 <div class="divider--half"></div>

 To provide more useful visual information, use `isHeader` to group items semantically or `disabled` to display an item as non-interactive.
+You can also set `isSelected` to a particular item to make it the selected item.

 ```html
 <!-- dropdown.component.html -->